kaorusha/CarND-PID-Control-Project/Model_Documentation.md

 ---
 ![result](Peek_2021-06-04_17-59.gif)
 ### PID procedure
-Manually tune the parameters until the vehicle stable, meaning it dose not oscillate in a growing magnitude and eventually run out of the lane, and then start fine tune the steering controller using twiddle.
+Manually tune the parameters until the vehicle stable, meaning it does not oscillate in a growing magnitude and eventually run out of the lane, and then start fine tune the steering controller using twiddle.
 For the throttle controller, the PID parameter is fixed without twiddling.

 #### PID Hyperparameter:
-* `kp` proportion gain
+* `kp` proportional gain
 * `ki` integration gain
 * `kd` derivative gain
 * `target speed` from 30 to 100 MPH (set 50 MPH)